compas-dev/compas_fab/docs/examples/02_description_models/01_kinematic_model.rst

 joints, and the inter-dependendencies of these links.
-This tree structure plus the underlying geometric information can be defined in Unified Robot Description Format (URDF), which describes any robot (see for example UR5urdf_).
+This tree structure plus the underlying geometric information can be defined in Unified Robot Description Format (URDF), which describes any robot (see for example `UR5 URDF`_).
 If the robot is mounted on external axes, these links and joints can be added as well.

 .. figure:: files/01_robot_links_and_joints.jpg